CodingLawyersClub/fundamentals/README.md

 First, [watch this 12 minute video](https://youtu.be/Ukg_U3CnJWI).
 Do not worry about understanding everything.
 I just want to make sure you are starting to get a feel of how things work in Javascript so we don't dive in completely cold.

+## Some Command Line

+As developers, the command line is how we interact with our computer.
+Anything you can do by clicking on the pretty interface of your computer, you can do with the command line.
+Needless to say, the possibilities are endless.
+There's only a couple of things I want you to know

+### `cd` and `l`

+The `cd` command is probably the most important for our purposes. `cd` stands for `change directory`.
+When you double click on a folder, you're basically doing a `cd` behind the scenes.
+Let's try some things out.

+Open up iTerm.
+Right now you're going to be in your root directory.
+I know that because of the `~`.
+Cool. type `cd Desk` and hit TAB.
+The TAB is an insanely helpful autocomplete trick we use so we don't have to type out the full name everytime we want to go somewhere.
+It should autocomplete to "Desktop".
+Hit enter.
+You're now in you Desktop!

+Want proof? type `l` and hit enter

+You should see all the files located in your Desktop directory!

+OK, great.
+Now I want you to type `cd ..`.
+Hit enter

+See how you're back in the `~` directory? the `..` take you one out.
+So if you want to go out a folder, you `cd ..`.
+If you want to go in you `cd FOLDER_NAME`

+### `rm -rf`

+There's only one more command I want to teach you.
+On your Desktop (the GUI version not the command line version) I want you to manually create a new folder by right clicking and selecting "New Folder."
+Name it `test`

+Go back into your command line. `cd` into `Desktop`.
+Type `l` and hit entere to confirm that `test` is a listed folder there.

+Now, I want to delete `test`.
+Type `rm -rf te` and hit TAB.
+Let it autocomplete to `test` for you.
+We are developers now.
+Developers are lazy.

+You just deleted the `test` folder! 😱 If you `l` again, you'll see our folder is now gone.

+`rm -rf` is a very quick way to throw things in the trash.
+Use it wisely!

 ## Prepping

 Go to the [template-frontend repository](https://github.com/CodingLawyersClub/template-frontend) and click the button that says "Fork" in the top right.
 When prompted, select your username.